 When the media sensationalizes whatever is happening at the moment, they get paid because they get more advertising dollars.
-They’re not on the hook financially when you make a poor decision because of their reporting.
+They’re not on the hook financially when you make a poor student loan debt decision because of their reporting.

-This one really pisses me off to be frank with you.
-I saw a recent post by a doctor on a Facebook group for PSLF eligible physicians that was encouraging people to use their referral link to refinance.
+This one really pisses me off, to be frank with you.
+I saw a recent post by a doctor on a Facebook group for PSLF eligible physicians that was encouraging people to use their referral link to refinance with a private lender.

-She wrote about how it saved her so much anxiety to know her interest rate was low and that she was finally paying down her balance.
-Then she encouraged others to do so too.
+She wrote about how it saved her so much anxiety to know her interest rate was low and that she was finally paying down her medical school debt.
+Then she encouraged other healthcare professionals to do so, too.

 If you’re going to destroy your own finances by making a stupid decision, fine.
 Just don’t go encourage thousands of people to join you in jumping off a cliff.